S-Shah-Lab/eeg_tools/README.md

 This line of code runs every step of the script, from pre-processing to the PDF report generation.

-***Note:*** A folder will be created where the `motorimagery.py` script is located with the name of the `.dat` file, if a folder with that name doesn't exist already.
+***Note:*** A folder will be created where the `.dat` file is located with the same name as the `.dat` file, if a folder with that name doesn't exist already.
 Several plots and the PDF report will be found in that folder.
-Additionally, a `.fif` file with the same name will be saved where the `motorimagery.py` script is located, this can be used to skip some steps if you run the script again.
+Additionally, a `.fif` file with the same name will be saved where the `.dat` file is located, this can be used to skip some steps if you run the script again with the correct options (see below).

 Additional options and customization:
 - `-c`: (default=False) Assumes a new files and runs every step.
-If a `.fif` file has been previously generated, passing `-c True` saves some time and allows for more reproducible results.
+If a `.fif` file has been previously generated, passing `-c True` or `-c 1` saves some time and allows for more reproducible results.
 - `-f`: (default='') Path to the `.dat` file.
 Must be given even if you have a `.fif` file already.
 - `-r`: (default=1) Resolution in frequency space of PSDs, in Hz.
 - `-fmin`: (default=1.)
 MIN frequency of PSDs.